ragmate/ragmate/README.md

-# Ragmate

-**Local RAG server for code editors (JetBrains supported).**

-Scans your codebase, builds a local context index, and connects to any external LLM for context-aware code generation.

----
+# 🧠 RAGmate - Local RAG for JetBrains AI Assistant

+**RAGmate** is an open-source, lightweight server that extends **JetBrains AI Assistant** with actual knowledge of your project.
+It indexes your codebase locally and injects relevant context into prompts — so you get better, context-aware answers without changing your IDE workflow.

+⚡ Works with **OpenAI**, **Ollama**, **LM Studio**, and any LLM with an API.
+🔒 No cloud, no lock-in — everything runs **locally**.

 ## Demo